ytbryan/chart/bower_components/Chart.js/CONTRIBUTING.md

 Joining the project
 -------------
  - Active committers and contributors are invited to introduce yourself and request commit access to this project.
 Please send an email to hello@nickdownie.com or file an issue.
- - We have a very active Slack community that you can join at https://chartjs-slack-automation.herokuapp.com.
+ - We have a very active Slack community that you can join [here](https://chart-js-automation.herokuapp.com/).
 If you think you can help, we'd love to have you!

 License
 -------